MGI-tech-bioinformatics/DNBelab_C_Series_HT_scRNA-analysis-software/doc/pipeline/scVDJ_en.md

 </div>

 <div style="background-color: #e7f3fe; border-left: 6px solid #2196F3; padding: 15px; margin: 1.5em 0; border-radius: 4px;">
-💡 **Usage Note**: `$dnbc4tools` represents the executable path and must be replaced with the actual installation path.
+💡 <strong>Usage Note</strong>: <code>$dnbc4tools</code> represents the executable path and must be replaced with the actual installation path.
 The backslash `\` is used to split a command across multiple lines for readability.
 </div>

 ---